Healthy Recipes Blog

 Cream of Broccoli Soup

-Cream of broccoli soup served in white bowls with spoons.
+Cream of broccoli soup is served in a white bowl with a spoon.

-Creamy, delicate, and incredibly flavorful, cream of broccoli soup turns the humble broccoli into a delicacy.
-It's a delicious soup, very satiating, and surprisingly easy to make.
-You can serve it as a first course, but you can also double the amount you serve per person, and then it's perfect as a main course.
+Soups are warming and comforting and make great use of vegetables.
+A few of my favorites are onion soup, cauliflower soup, and cabbage soup.
+Creamy, delicate, and flavorful, this cream of broccoli soup turns broccoli into a delicacy.
+It's surprisingly easy to make!
+You can serve it as a first course or double the amount per person and serve it as a main course.

 Ingredients